First Nations Food Taster

 Fall 2017 First Nations Food Taster:

 The First Nations Food Taster provides guests with an array of foods from traditional and contemporary Native American recipes.
 As the names suggests, it is a "taster" of foods that most people would not generally have available.
-The foods may change from year to year depending on what's available through donation.
+The recipes may change from year to year depending on what's available through donation.

 This year we had the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
 Through the Decolonizing Diet Project, research subjects created these recipes with ingredients listed in the DDP master food list.